ShashwatAgrawal20/summarizeback/README.md

 1. Activate the venv
 2. Start the `flask` app -> `flask run`
 3. Make a POST request to `/summarize` endpoint.
-You can send 3 params
+You can send 4 params
 1 -> url
 2 -> raw text
+3 -> keyword
-3 -> length -> defaults to 15
+4 -> length -> defaults to 15
-> If both url and text are provided it will summarize the url content.
+> If both url, text and keyword are provided it will summarize the url content.
 1. URL Summarization
 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"url": "https://example.com"}' http://127.0.0.1:5000/summarize